How to Handle Mileage Reimbursement for Contractors

 Mileage Reimbursement Requirements

-For the miles you travel as a contractor to count exclusively for business reasons, Chron.com explains that contractors should travel from a home, office or job site, to another home, office or job site.
-Also, keep in mind that in order to prove your deduction, just like in any tax preparation situation, maintaining records of the distances you travel as well as the starting points is very important.
+For the miles traveled as a contractor to count exclusively for business reasons, Chron.com explains that contractors should travel from a home, office or job site, to another home, office or job site.
+Also, keep in mind that in order to qualify for reimbursement, just like in any tax preparation situation, maintaining records of the distances you travel as well as the starting points is very important.

-A nice advantage for contractors is that the IRS had no restriction on the amount of miles traveled for business, which means your miles are deductible regardless of the number of miles traveled.
-For more specific information, speak with a tax preparer.
+A nice advantage for contractors is that the IRS had no restriction on the amount of miles traveled for business, which means your miles are deductible regardless of the number of miles traveled for business reasons.
+For more specific information, it’s recommended to speak with a tax preparer.

 Be Ready to Show Proof

-If the IRS audits you, it’ll be your responsibility to present proof that you really did travel the number of miles claimed on your taxes.
+If you get audited by the IRS, it’ll be your responsibility to present proof that you really did travel the number of miles claimed on your taxes.
 Thanks to modern technology, keeping records of trips in your vehicle can be much easier.
 With mobile apps like TrackMyDrive and MileIQ, you can easily track and document each trip you make for work.